Urban Homestead Planning and What You Need To Know

 ► Choose Suitable Livestock/Animal

 Urban homesteaders typically focus more on raising chickens than any other animal.
-They require minimal maintenance and provide meat, eggs, and even serve as fertilizer.
+Chickens require minimal maintenance, provide meat and eggs, and even serve as fertilizer.
 They are helpful as a food source and a suitable pest management method.

 Bees are another popular choice for urban homesteaders.
 Bees can live in tiny spaces, such as a rooftop or a balcony, and are helpful because they can make honey and pollinate plants.